 - Disease.
 There is an array of different diseases a rat can bring in a home and all of them can infect humans.
-Disease is not just carried by the rat itself, but also through its urine and faeces and even in the dust where a rat has walked on.
+The disease is not just carried by the rat itself, but also through its urine and faeces and even in the dust where a rat has walked on.
 Not to mention if a rat dies in your property, the carcass is an even worse health hazard.

 - Property damage.
-Rats bore holes in the structure of your home.
+Rats boreholes in the structure of your home.
 They gnaw on just about anything, including electrical wires, and this can cause a short circuit and even fires.